ViciousSquid/Dosidicus/README.md

 - Part educational neuro tool and part sim game (custom [simulation engine](https://github.com/ViciousSquid/Dosidicus/wiki/Engine-overview) with plugins)
 - Features Hebbian learning, Neurogenesis and a retro aesthetic
 - [Design your own squid brain](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) with GUI tools and watch it evolve and learn!
+- Entirely custom simulation and learning engine - does not use Tensorflow or Pytorch

 ###   💿 Compiled binaries for Windows are available on [Releases](https://github.com/ViciousSquid/Dosidicus/releases) page